donti17/FMX-Compatibility/Retail.md

 > [!NOTE]
-> - Remember to patch your games!
+> - Remember to patch your Games!
 Follow either tutorial in the [Wiki](https://github.com/XDanfr/FMX-Compatibility/wiki).
-> - Before adding a game to this list, try removing any title updates first.
+> - Before adding a Game to this list, try removing any title updates first.
 Sometimes games work when TUs are deleted.

 > [!WARNING]
 > From now on, reports should include which patching method was used to get games to run.